-Graptopetalum are a rosette forming type of succulent originally from Mexico and nearby areas.
-Flowering in summer, they make excellent plants for growing in containers.
-Try them as individual feature plants or let them grow into a larger clump.
+Graptopetalum paraguayense or ‘Ghost Plant’ is a rosette forming type of succulent originally from Mexico and nearby areas.
+Flowering in summer, it makes an excellent plant for growing in containers.
+Try it as individual feature plants or let them grow into a larger clump.

-This is a genus originally from Mexico to Souther USA.
+Graptopetalum is a genus originally from Mexico to Southern USA.
 The species do vary a little in growth habit, some varieties being very flat in habit, others being bushy or taller growing.

 All have fleshy leaves and flowers vary from white through to pink in colour.
 The flowers appear on tallish stems above the foliage.